jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 Note that this could also be derived a little more succintly using the matrix product rule (shown for example in the [ChainRulesCore.jl docs](https://juliadiff.org/ChainRulesCore.jl/stable/maths/arrays.html#Matrix-inversion)), but personally I think the perturbation strategy is easier to reuse in more cases.

-#### Example: Lyapunov equation
+#### Example 4: Lyapunov equation

+Let's try something a little more ambitious.
 The Lyapunov equation is a matrix equation that frequently appears in linear systems and control theory.
-Viewed as a matrix-valued function, the Lyapunov equation takes as input a matrix $A$ and returns as output the symmetric matrix $P$ to the equation
+Viewed as a matrix-valued function, a Lyapunov equation solver takes as input a matrix $A$ and returns as output the symmetric matrix $P$ to the equation

 $$
 A P + P A^T + Q = 0,